 G-A-Y Late – 5 Goslett Yard, Soho, London, WC2H 0EA

 The late night version of its Old Compton Street sister, which sticks to the winning formula of top pop, plasmas screens, hot boys and flirty girls – but continues until the early hours of the morning!

-Heaven – Under The Arches, Villiers Street, London, WC2N 6NG
+Heaven Club – Under The Arches, Villiers Street, London, WC2N 6NG

 Probably the most famous gay disco on Earth!
 Boasting five rooms of sounds, this legendary venue caters to a wild mix, from polysexual and studenty crowds to mad drag queens and muscle boys, with plenty of special events and wild parties, including G-A-Y every Thursday (Porn Idol), Friday (Camp Attack), pop artists perform live or regular themes every Saturday, and dance night Popcorn every Monday.
 Playing the best in pop, dance, R&B and anything you can shimmy to.

-The Stable – 29 Endell Street, London, WC2H 9BA
+Covent Garden Health Spa – 29 Endell St., Covent Garden, London, WC2H 9BA

 A sauna, gym and emporium of spa therapies and massages all under one roof, this ultra modern, men-only space also holds regular club events such as foam parties, with 1-day and weekend passes, plus monthly and annual memberships available.
 Open until 2am weeknights and 24 hours over the weekend.